 I am a systems researcher with a focus on correctness, distributed systems, and security.

 - I build research systems with high performance and maintainable code to exercise the verification tools, identify common causes of tedium, and feed back improvements.
 We're building a fast, verified storage system (see "Storage Systems" paper under publications).
+Our efforts have spawned new a verification language Verus, a new concurrency framework, and new features for Dafny.

 - I introduce engineers and students to verification tools to understand what makes the learning curve steep, again so we can improve tool and language design.
 This includes building an introductory curriculum currently offered as a summer school.
+This school has launched several smaller protocol-level verification efforts at VMware, giving us feedback from working engineer on what is most challenging about today's tools.

 I co-chaired NSDI 2017 and OSDI 2020.